Selenocysteine

 Selenocysteine is present in several enzymes (for example glutathione peroxidases, tetraiodothyronine 5′ deiodinases, thioredoxin reductases, formate dehydrogenases, glycine reductases, selenophosphate synthetase 2, methionine-R-sulfoxide reductase B1 (SEPX1), and some hydrogenases).
 It occurs in all three domains of life, including important enzymes (listed above) present in humans.

-Selenocysteine was discovered by biochemist Thressa Stadtman at the National Institutes of Health.
+Selenocysteine was discovered in 1974 by biochemist Thressa Stadtman at the National Institutes of Health.

 Chemistry

 Selenocysteine is the Se-analogue of cysteine.
-It is rarely encountered outside of living tissue (and is not available commercially) because it is very susceptible to air-oxidation.
+It is rarely encountered outside of living tissue (nor is it available commercially) because of its high susceptiblility to air-oxidation.
 More common is the oxidized derivative selenocystine, which has an Se-Se bond.
 Both selenocysteine and selenocystine are white solids.
 The Se-H group is more acidic (pKa = 5.43) than the thiol group; thus, it is deprotonated at physiological pH.

 Structure

-Selenocysteine has the same structure as cysteine, but with an atom of selenium taking the place of the usual sulfur.
-It has a selenol group.
+Selenocysteine has the same structure as cysteine, but with an atom of selenium taking the place of the usual sulfur; it has a selenol group.
 Like other natural proteinogenic amino acids, cysteine and selenocysteine have L chirality in the older D/L notation based on homology to D- and L-glyceraldehyde.
 In the newer R/S system of designating chirality, based on the atomic numbers of atoms near the asymmetric carbon, they have R chirality, because of the presence of sulfur or selenium as a second neighbor to the asymmetric carbon.
 The remaining chiral amino acids, having only lighter atoms in that position, have S chirality.)

 Proteins which contain a selenocysteine residue are called selenoproteins.
 Most selenoproteins contain a single selenocysteine residue.
 Selenoproteins that exhibit catalytic activity are called selenoenzymes.

 Biology

+Unlike the other amino acids, no free pool of selenocysteine exists in the cell.
+Its high reactivity would cause damage to cells.
+Instead, cells store selenium in the less reactive oxidized form, selenocystine, or in methylated form, selenomethionine.